 How to work on it: Hone your emotional intelligence, especially your empathy skills.
 Cultivating empathy will allow you to hear your direct reports and also put yourself in their shoes.
 This helps you come up with the right things to say in any situation.
 If you want to practice more empathy, experts recommend:

 - Focusing on commonalities instead of dwelling on differences.
 Actively seeking similarities helps dissolve baseless preconceptions that can interfere with fruitful communication.

 - Asking questions.
+Baby Boomers, Gen Xers, and Millennials have vastly different personalities.
 Understanding your direct reports will help you empathize and communicate with them.